By Phil Flemming and Ben Costello – 1715 Fleet Society …….

 Prelude to History

 In the early morning hours of July 31, 1715, one of the richest Spanish treasure fleets ever assembled was in trouble.
-Carrying a fortune in gold, silver and jewels from Spain’s New World empire, the Fleet was trying to outrun an ominous storm pursuing it up the Florida Straits.
+Carrying a fortune in gold, silver, and jewels from Spain’s New World empire, the 1715 Fleet was trying to outrun an ominous storm pursuing it up the Florida Straits.
 The bulky treasure-laden galleons were not fast enough.
-By 2 a.m.
-100 mile per hour winds, torrential rains and mountainous waves broke over the Fleet.
+By 2 a.m., 100-mph winds, torrential rains, and mountainous waves broke over the Fleet.
 A category 4 or 5 hurricane had caught the Spanish Treasure Fleet in the Florida Straits.
 They were trapped in the channel.
 They had nowhere to go.

-Eleven of the twelve ships in the Fleet, including all the treasure galleons were lost, either capsizing in deep water or tossed upon the reefs and sandy shores off of the Florida coast.
-More than a thousand men and women, crew and passengers perished with the ships in the fury of the hurricane.
+Eleven of the 12 ships in the Fleet, including all of the treasure galleons, were lost, either capsizing in deep water or tossed upon the reefs and sandy shores off of the Florida coast.
+More than a thousand men and women, crew and passengers, perished with the ships in the fury of the hurricane.

 By dawn the next morning, the desolate beach was strewn with lifeless bodies and littered with wreckage.
 It was one of the worst sea disasters of all time.
-The Campsite and Salvage Efforts Bedraggled survivors became castaways along the Florida coast.
+Bedraggled survivors became castaways along the Florida coast.
 The first order of business for them was to construct a make-shift camp.
 The survivors had barely any food or water.
 Shelter from the Florida sun and protection from hostile Indians was the priority until help arrived.

 When the Spanish Colonial authorities heard of the disaster, they responded from Havana and St. Augustine, but it was more of an effort directed at salvaging the galleons than rescuing the survivors.
 As September rolled around, some survivors were still at the camp, which the Spanish authorities had turned into a base of salvage operations.